 Knowing the lifespan of your roof and gutters is essential when deciding whether to replace roof or gutters first.
 Various factors influence their longevity, including the material, climate, and maintenance.

-The lifespan of a roof depends on the material.
-Asphalt shingles typically last 15-20 years, while metal roofs can last 40-70 years.
+- Roof Lifespan: Asphalt shingles typically last 15-20 years, while metal roofs can last 40-70 years.
 Tile and slate roofs can even outlast the house itself.
 However, harsh weather, poor installation, or neglected maintenance can significantly shorten a roof’s lifespan.

-Gutters have a shorter lifespan than roofs.
-Aluminum gutters can last 20 years, while copper gutters can last 50 or more.
+- Gutter Lifespan: Aluminum gutters can last 20 years, while copper gutters can last 50 or more.
 Vinyl gutters typically last 10-20 years.
 Factors like temperature fluctuations, heavy precipitation, and debris accumulation can significantly impact the longevity of your gutter system.

 Financial Implications

 Deciding whether to replace gutters or roof first often comes down to cost.
 The average price for a new roof varies widely depending on the size of your home and the chosen materials.
-For example, asphalt shingles are the most affordable option, while metal roofs are more expensive but offer greater longevity.
+Similarly, gutter repair and replacement costs fluctuate based on the material and the linear footage needed.

-Similarly, gutter repair and replacement costs fluctuate based on the material (vinyl, aluminum, copper) and the linear footage needed.
 It’s worth noting that replacing your roof and gutters simultaneously can lead to potential savings.
 Combining these projects often reduces labor costs as contractors can streamline their work.
+Investing in quality materials and professional installation for both your roof and gutters is crucial for long-term protection and value.

 Signs Your Roof Needs Replacement